NOTE: Here is the latest on what's open and not open in San Francisco.

 Before you reach the Golden Gate Bridge, you get a clear view of Fort Point National Historic Site.
 This old army building was set for destruction with the original bridge building plans.

 After quite a bit of protesting, new plans were designed in order to save this landmark building.
-Your ride on the Golden Gate Bay Cruise gives you a great view of how they build around Fort Point.
+Your ride on the Golden Gate Bay Cruise gives you a great view of how they built around Fort Point.

 From here, you will head under the bridge.
 These are just a few pictures I took as we got closer and rode under the bridge.